 Once you are awarded by the state of Louisiana your Medical Benefits, you can choose the doctor who will treat you.
 Regardless of the kind of medical care and attention you choose to undergo, as long as it is germane to your work-related injury or illness, the employer must shoulder these expenses.
 Even if traveling for treatment is allowed and must be paid for if you feel that the best treatment will be in some other place.
 The Medical Director of the Office of Workers’ Compensation Administration will decide if your proposed medical treatment is reasonable and within the guidelines.
 A judicial review may be filed if in case you want to appeal the Medical Director’s decision.
 This appeal and judicial review shall also be shouldered by the employer.

 What if your employer does not give you the money for treatment then?
 Get treated on your own, call a lawyer, and ask your employer for reimbursement.
 They have the duty to do so.
+Learn more about workers compensation benefits coverage.

 If the employee’s injury or illness requires surgery or admission, the doctor’s office will usually cooperate with the Louisiana Workers’ Compensation insurance company.
 An investigation will ensue right away.
 If this is denied, employee may file Disputed Claim for Compensation to the courts.
 Don’t let this happen.
 You don’t have to end up disputing in court.
 We can help you right from the very start so you can get treatment ASAP.
 Call us at 504-608-6776 today.